ylhyra/ylhyra_content/data/Imba/afi.md

         "meaning": "Oh how I immediately knew I was dreaming" },
       "s_9z5545": {
-        "meaning": "you would have instead sat content in your lazy boy chair and asked: " },
+        "meaning": "you would have instead smirked at home in your Lazy Boy chair and asked:"
+      },
       "s_9z5568": {
         "meaning": "you would have instead stood up and yelled:"